-DATE: July 19, 2022 то: Mayor Butt and Members of the City Council FROM: (List all relevant/responsive staff persons) Pamela Christian, City Clerk Subject: (This will appear on the agenda) Continued Use of Teleconferencing FINANCIAL IMPACT: There is no additional financial impact.
-PREVIOUS COUNCIL ACTION: (List all dates items were heard or council action took place) December 21, 2021, January 18, 2022, February 15, 2022, March 15, 2022, April 19, 2022, June 21, 2022 STATEMENT OF THE ISSUE: In order for the City Council to continue conducting virtual meetings and comply with the provisions of the Brown Act, it is necessary for the City Council to make findings verifying the need for the continuation of virtual meetings.
-RECOMMENDED ACTION: ( This will appear on the agenda ) ADOPT a resolution requiring the continued use of teleconferencing for the meetings of all City legislative bodies pursuant to the provisions of Assembly Bill 361 - City Clerk's Office (Pamela Christian 510-620-6513).
+DATE: December 20, 2022 TO: Mayor Butt and Members of the City Council FROM: Pamela Christian, City Clerk Subject: Continued Use of Teleconferencing FINANCIAL IMPACT: There is no additional financial impact.
+PREVIOUS COUNCIL ACTION: December 21, 2021, January 18, 2022, February 15, 2022, March 15, 2022, April 19, 2022, June 21, 2022, July 19, 2022, August 19, 2022, September 19, 2022, October 18, 2022, November 15, 2022 STATEMENT OF THE ISSUE: In order for the Board of Commissioners of the Richmond Housing Authority to continue conducting virtual meetings and comply with the provisions of the Brown Act, it is necessary for the Board of Commissioners of the Richmond Housing Authority to make findings verifying the need for the continuation of virtual meetings.
+RECOMMENDED ACTION: ADOPT a resolution requiring the continued use of teleconferencing for the meetings of the Board of Commissioners of the Richmond Housing Authority pursuant to the provisions of AB 361 - City Clerk's Office (Pamela Christian 510-620-6513).